rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 #### Motivating References:

-I was very happy to find Michael Snoyman's [_add_blank_target Haskell The Bad Parts](https://www.snoyman.com/blog/2020/10/haskell-bad-parts-1/) blog.
+I was very happy to find Michael Snoyman's [_add_blank_target Haskell The Bad Parts](https://www.snoyman.com/blog/2020/10/haskell-bad-parts-1/) series.
 I was also motivated by [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html) post ([_add_blank_target reddit](https://www.reddit.com/r/haskell/comments/kst0d3/elementary_programming/)).

 **Similar:** [_add_blank_target reddit data_maybe_harmful](https://www.reddit.com/r/haskell/comments/jxj8i/data_maybe_harmful/)

+This post is Haskell specific.
+This post treats the term
+_error_ colloquially, it does not try to distinguish between [_add_blank_target _exceptions_ and _errors_](https://wiki.haskell.org/Error_vs._Exception).

 ## Nutshell

 `Maybe` is the functional answer to `null` - the [_add_blank_target billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare).
 I claim that using `Maybe` can still be problematic.
-This post is Haskell specific.

 IMO `Maybe` is often overused.
 I have started to question the use of `Maybe` every time I see it in the code base I maintain.
-The result is either accepting its usage or rewriting the code to use `Either err`.
+The result is either accepting its usage or rewriting the code to use `Either`.
 This approach has been effective in creating a more robust code.
 I am not claiming that `Maybe` has no place in well written code, only that its use should be closely examined.
+I have seen brilliant code that has been hard to maintain because of its overuse of `Maybe`.
 This post shares a prospective of someone who maintains a complex Haskell code base.
-I have seen brilliant code that has been hard to maintain because of its overuse of `Maybe`.

 `Maybe` improves over `null`.
 But it does not supersede it.
 Languages that have `null` also have easy access to logging, stack traces etc.

-`Maybe` typically represents data that can be _missing_ or computation that can result in an _unknown error_.
+`Maybe` typically represents data that can be _missing_ or a computation that can result in an _unknown error_.
 What you typically care about is _what data is missing_ and _what is the error_.

 _Code correctness_, _reasoning about code_ are, arguably, the defining aspects of FP.  _Reasoning about code_ typically refers to some advanced use of the type system or formal methods.
 IMO "reasoning about code" should start with reasoning about errors and corner cases (like missing data).
 This is why the use of `Maybe` needs to be examined and questioned.
 In my experience this aspect of reasoning about code is often overlooked.

 Reasoning about errors is not easy.
 Type system can't help with errors that bypass it (e.g. `error :: String -> a`).
-It can't help with errors which were intentionally suppressed into `Nothing` either (the focus of this post).
+It can't help with exceptions which were intentionally suppressed into `Nothing` either (the focus of this post).
+And there are other complexities beyond the scope of this post.

 My points / pleas are:

-*  The ecosystem would be better without offering convenience combinators that return `Maybe` if equivalent returning `Either` exists
+*  The ecosystem would be better off without offering convenience combinators that return `Maybe` if an equivalent returning `Either` exists
 *  Examples, tutorials, blog posts should favor `Either` over `Maybe`
+*  Developers should be careful about not overusing `Maybe`

 ## Error Clarity Rule